keringrewal/Python_Compiler/README.md

 # Python_Compiler
-A compiler build from scratch in Python
+A compiler built from scratch in Python